 Paragraph 3: Non-compliance, remedial action and sanctions

-Non-compliance with Part I of the ICC Rules 8
+Non-compliance with the ICC Rules 8

-If a Party becomes aware that the other Party has committed material or several repeated breaches of the provisions of Part I of the ICC Rules on Combating Corruption 2011, it will notify the other party accordingly.
+If a Party becomes aware that the other Party has committed material or several repeated breaches of the provisions of the ICC Rules on Combating Corruption 2023, it will notify the other party accordingly.

 A Party invoking corruption must bring evidence that corruption is at stake.
 Evidence is often difficult to find, as is the disclosure of it to the other Party without losing it or causing damage for the further use of it.
 Therefore, the requirement to bring evidence does not necessarily mean that corroborative evidence should be produced or that all evidence be disclosed to the other Party in every case.
 Evidence should, however, be sufficient to prove that suspicions of corruption are not invoked in a vexatious or otherwise unjustified manner.

-The Clause includes no formal requirements as to how the Parties should make a notification of suspected breach under Part I of the Rules, but typically the mechanism applicable generally to contractual communications between the Parties, will apply to this notification as well.
+The Clause includes no formal requirements as to how the Parties should make a notification of suspected breach of the Rules, but typically the mechanism applicable generally to contractual communications between the Parties, will apply to this notification as well.
 Thus, a Contract containing a requirement that any notification will be made in writing will cover notices on suspected corruption as well.

 Possible remedial action